Synthesizing Strong-Coupling Kohn-Luttinger Superconductivity in 2D Van der Waals materials: END MATTER

 \subsection{\textit{ab initio} Calculations}

-In the first principles density functional theory (DFT) calculations, we employed the Vienna Ab initio Simulation Package (VASP)~\cite{kresse1993ab,kresse1996efficient} and selected the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdew1996generalized} for structural relaxation and band structure calculations.
+In the first principles density functional theory (DFT) calculations of $\mathrm{NaCr_2{C}l_{6}}$ and iron-doped phosphorene, $\mathrm{FeP_{35}}$ (Fig.~\ref{fig:PFe}), we employ the Vienna Ab initio Simulation Package (VASP)~\cite{kresse1993ab,kresse1996efficient} and selected the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdew1996generalized} for structural relaxation and band structure calculations.
 To ensure a balance between calculation accuracy and efficiency, the plane-wave cutoff energy was set to 600 eV.
-The convergence criteria for electronic optimization and structural relaxation were strictly set to $10^{-6}$ eV and 1 meV/Å respectively, to guarantee that the calculation results converge to a stable state.
-For the multi-layer system, we precisely controlled the inter-layer spacing and the thickness of the vacuum layer.
-The inter-layer spacing was fixed at 5 Å to simulate the inter-layer interactions in the actual system.
-Meanwhile, a 15 Å vacuum layer was set to effectively avoid interactions between periodic images and ensure the independence of the system.
-To more accurately describe the local properties of electrons in the system, we used DFT+$U$ method with U = 3 eV for Cr and U = 3.5 eV for Fe~\cite{shi2022structural,naveas2023first}.
-The WANNIER90 program~\cite{mostofi2014updated,marzari2012maximally} was used to calculate maximally localized Wannier functions to create the low-energy Hamiltonian and the projection matrix.
-When computing the effective interaction matrix, we used the projection approach in conjunction with the constrained random phase approximation (cRPA) method~\cite{gao2025topotactical}.
-This technique effectively describes the electron correlation effects in the system while being computationally efficient.
+The convergence criteria for electronic optimization and structural relaxation were strictly set to $10^{-6}$ eV and 1 meV/Å respectively.
+To describe better the transition metal atoms, we use DFT+$U$ method with U = 3 eV for Cr and U = 3.5 eV for Fe~\cite{shi2022structural,naveas2023first} in calculating the band structure.